-How Trump Criminalized 11 Million with a Stroke of His Pen
+How Trump Criminalized 11 Million With A Stroke of His Pen

 "The bill is great because it doesn't pick winners and losers," Sarmiento said.
 "It does a really good job of rejecting that false division between good immigrants and bad immigrants.
 It says there should be due process for all Californians."

-Local advocacy groups like Sarmiento's plan to monitor the legal defense funds that cities like Los Angeles have established to provide lawyers for immigrants facing deportation.
+Local advocacy groups like Sarmiento's plan to monitor the legal defense funds that cities such as Los Angeles have established to provide lawyers for immigrants facing deportation.
 A big question is who will get to access that money.
 Any immigrant facing deportation, or only those with spotless records?